 This is one of the scariest parts of of having debt.
 I know it’s a lot easier to just ignore the total number and pay off some individual ones before knowing how deep in poop you are, but it’s a necessary step.
 You need to have that shock and awe moment where you feel like throwing up from the total number.

 This is going to be an insane initial motivation tool because you’ll just be scared any time you think about it and it’ll push you so far in the right direction.
+Want an additional motivation tool?
+I have a great FREE debt thermometer you can get that can help you see your debt pay off visually.

 #2 – Decide on a pay off method